 If you have been the victim of medical malpractice, you need a reliable attorney on your side.
-The Law Office of Georgia Anderson can give you the help you need.
+Georgia Anderson Law, A Professional Legal Corporation can give you the help you need.

 Georgia Anderson offers aggressive representation and a high level of care for her clients.
 She will assess your case to make sure you get the compensation you deserve.